Sanjitttt/leetcodesols/README.md

 # leetcodesols
-you can fimd the solution to leetcode problems as i complete them everyday
+you can find the solution to leetcode problems as I complete them everyday